BingSu12/MoMu/README.md

 ## Install
+* Operating system: Linux version 4.18.0-80.7.1.el8_0.x86_64, with a single NVIDIA Titan RTX GPU, cuda 11.2; also tested on Linux version 4.15.0-189-generic, using a single NVIDIA TITAN V GPU, CUDA Version 10.1.243.
 * Please refer to https://github.com/calvin-zcx/moflow for the requirements.
 We use the same packages as follows:
 ```
 conda create --name TGgeneration python pandas matplotlib  (conda 4.6.7, python 3.8.5, pandas 1.1.2, matplotlib  3.3.2)